danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ### The Formula Editor

 You can always type the formula into the <a id="formula-box2" href="#" title="">formula box</a> manually.
 To make things easier for you, XLKitLearn also includes a formula editor, which offers a number of helpful features.
-To launch the formula editor, click on the [three dots](SCREENSHOT gif of clicking on the three dots and loading the formula editor) next to the formula box.
+To launch the formula editor, click on the <a id="formula-editor-gif" href="#" title="">three dots</a> next to the formula box.

 The formula editor contains a <a id="formula-editor-list" href="#" title="">list at the left</a> of all the variables in the selected data (whether in Excel or in an external file).
 It also contains a <a id="formula-editor" href="#" title="">larger textbox</a> in which to type your formula.